-- The above retail rate impact calculations do not take into account that KCP&L has paid close to \$36.5 million in solar rebates which is in compliance with the specified level as approved by the MPSC in Case No. ET-2014-0071 and is well in excess of 1% of its revenues. - KCP&L's current rate case, Case No. ER-2014-0370, is based on annual recovery of renewable energy costs and reflects recovery of 1% of KCP&L's revenues. - As shown by comparing Tables 2 and 3, KCP&L's renewable portfolio far exceeds the requirements of the statute.
+- The above retail rate impact calculations do not take into account that KCP&L has paid close to \$36.5 million in solar rebates which is in compliance with the specified level as approved by the MPSC in Case No. ET-2014-0071 and is well in excess of 1% of its revenues. - KCP&L's current rate case, Case No. ER-2016-0285, is based on annual recovery of renewable energy costs and reflects recovery of 1% of KCP&L's revenues. - As shown by comparing Tables 2 and 3, KCP&L's renewable portfolio, including its owned generation, far exceeds the requirements of the statute.